centreon/centreon-documentation/versioned_docs/version-23.10/integrations/data-analytics/sc-canopsis-events.md

       }
    ]
 ```
-> With default values of the Canopsis connector, it classifies the downtimes in Default maintenance type.
+> With the default values of the Canopsis connector, downtimes have the "Default maintenance" type.

 #### Request app-info route
 1. Log in to the server that you configured to send events to Canopsis (your central